 - A number of practice tests from Cappfinity are available on our site Jobmi.

-One down, on we go again: Dealing with undesired outcomes may be harder than usual.
+Supporting resilience: Dealing with undesired outcomes may be harder than usual.
 Candidates’ resilience levels could be reduced as a result of having to cope with so much more in the wider world outside of their application process.
 To help:

 - Share tips for dealing with having your application rejected or provide advice on further resources which can help people to learn about their strengths and new opportunities.